Many of us have a room (or an area!) in our house that we refer to as the home office.

 * * *

-An organized office is within your grasp!
+An organized home office is within your grasp!
 Take small steps toward decluttering and work to find ways to make your space more efficient.
-You can get started today!
+Get started today!